Jibincodes/Pizzeria_Project/README.md

 - UC-2 [Show a Pizza]: Admin can retrieve the information on a specific pizza.
 - UC-3 [Edit a Pizza]: Admin can create, update, and delete pizzas from the menu.
 - UC-4 [Show Current Location Offer]: User can retrieve special menu by location
+- Customers can browse the pizzeria menu and place an order.
+- Customers can authenticate by logging in and check the available bonus points.
+- Customers can complete their order by making payment.
+- Admin can view all available information about pizzas and toppings.
+- Admin can create, update, and delete pizzas from the menu.
 ## Design
 > 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.